echogarden-project/echogarden/docs/Tasklist.md

 ### External bugs

-* `espeak-ng`: 'Oh dear!”' is read as "oh dear exclamation mark", because of the special quote character following the exclamation mark
 * `espeak-ng`: [Marker right after sentence end is not reported as an event](https://github.com/espeak-ng/espeak-ng/issues/920)
-* `espeak-ng`: On Japanese text, it says "Chinese character" or "Japanese character" for characters it doesn't know
+* `espeak-ng`: On Japanese text, it says "Chinese letter" or "Japanese letter" for characters it doesn't support
 * `espeak-ng`: Broken markers on the Korean voice
 * `wtf_wikipedia` Sometimes fails on `getResult.js` without throwing a humanly readable error
 * `wtf_wikipedia` Sometimes captures markup like `.svg` etc.
 * `msspeech`: Initialization fails on Chinese and Japanese voices (but not Korean)
 * `compromise`: Slow initialization time.
 Currently, it takes more than a second
-* Chromium doesn't fire timer events when cursor is positioned over scrollbar or body margins
+* Browser extension: Chromium doesn't fire timer events when cursor is positioned over scrollbar or body margins
-* `whisper.cpp`: Timestamps aren't very accurate when `enableDTW` is set.
-There's a constant lag
-* Node.js WASI for `flite` on Node `v21.7.2` and `v20.12.1` is intermittently crashing the process when `run` is called

 ## Features and enhancements

 ### CLI
 * Show names of files written to disk.
 This is useful for cases where a file is auto-renamed to prevent overwriting existing data
 * Restrict input media file extensions to ensure that invalid files are not passed to FFmpeg
-* Consider what to do with non-supported templates like `[hello]`
 * Show a message when a new version is available
 * Figure out which terminal outputs should go to stdout, or if that's a good idea at all
 * Print available synthesis voices when no voice matches (or suggest near matches)
-* `transcribe` may also accept `http://` and `https://` URLs and pull the remote media file
+* `transcribe`: accept `http://` and `https://` URLs and pull the remote media file
 * Make `enum` options case-insensitive if possible
 * More fine-grained intermediate progress report for operations
 * Suggest possible correction on the error of not using `=`, e.g. `speed 0.9` instead of `speed=0.9`